r-levyteixeira/hdi_countries/README.md

 # Disclaimer

-This work isn`t related to ND-Gain or IMF.
+This work isn't related to ND-Gain or IMF.
 This project should not be used to guide any public policy.
-This project was done out of curiosity about how different indicators might influence HDI and if it has a relationship with developed nations.
+This project was done out of curiosity about how different indicators might influence HDI and if their relationship with developed nations classification.